 MAJOR PIPELINE PROJECTS

-Spectra Energy/Algonquin Gas Transmission, in partnership with Eversource and National Grid, is seeking to expand 125 miles of Algonquin’s pipeline system.
+This project was withdrawn in spring of 2017.
+The company had sought to finance the project with ratepayer funds, but the MA Supreme Judicial Court ruled that this was not allowed.
+Spectra Energy/Algonquin Gas Transmission, in partnership with Eversource and National Grid, sought to expand 125 miles of Algonquin’s pipeline system.
 This project would connect to gas-fired electric power plants.
 The 26 miles of proposed new pipeline would cross roughly 47 parcels of protected open space, including Upton State Forest and The Trustees Moose Hill Farm in Sharon.
 This project includes two lateral, or spur, lines and a large new Liquefied Natural Gas storage facility in Acushnet.
 Read more here.

-Kinder Morgan/Tennessee Gas Pipeline Co. is seeking to expand by 4 miles an existing pipeline, in Otis State Forest, to create storage capacity for Connecticut customers.
+Kinder Morgan/Tennessee Gas Pipeline Co. is expand by 4 miles an existing pipeline, in Otis State Forest, to create storage capacity for Connecticut customers.
 Project plans call for withdrawal of one million gallons of water from a pristine pond, which would be used to test the pipeline, and construction would impact roughly 29 acres of the forest.
-There is no public benefit associated with this project, and the Massachusetts legislature has declined to grant Kinder Morgan access to this public land.
-Kinder Morgan has sued the Commonwealth for eminent domain.
+There is no public benefit associated with this project, and the Massachusetts legislature declined to grant Kinder Morgan access to this public land.
+Kinder Morgan sued the Commonwealth for eminent domain and won and construction has begun as of spring 2017.
+Read more here.

 Northeast Energy Direct